Decoding the PMP Exam Passing Score

 Is Passing Possible with a 'Below Target' in a Single Domain?

-Technically, yes, it is possible to pass the PMP exam even if you receive a 'Below Target' rating in one of the three domains.
-The final pass/fail decision is made based on your overall, combined performance across all domains, not on the individual outcome of a single section.
+Yes, it is possible to pass if you receive a 'Below Target' rating in one domain.
+The final pass/fail result is a total score based on your collective performance across all three domains.
+It is not a requirement to pass every single section individually.

 Ready to stop guessing and start mastering the PMP domains?
 MindMesh Academy provides the expert-curated study materials and practice exams you need to build the confidence to pass on your first try.
-Start your journey with us today!
+Start your journey with us today by taking our free PMP practice exam!

 Alvin Varughese